Remove Mortgage Late Payments from Credit Reports (2026 Guide)

 P.O.
 Box 619098

-I am a satisfied customer of your company and am seeking help in resolving an issue, which led to a day late payment which was no fault of mine.
-I understand you consider extenuating circumstances and 3rd party errors to reverse late mortgage payments.
+I am a satisfied customer of your company and am seeking help in resolving an issue which led to a late mortgage payment that was no fault of mine.
+I understand that you may consider extenuating circumstances and 3rd party errors in order to reverse late mortgage payments.

 I was late for my mortgage payment by ___ days for the payment due on __.

-In addition, I had sufficient funds in my bank account to make the payment, had this circumstance not kept the payment from being made.
-At the time the payment was due for the month of ____, I had in my bank account ___, which was well beyond the monthly payment amount due of $_____.
+In addition, I had sufficient funds in my bank account to make the payment had this circumstance not prevented it.
+At the time the payment was due for the month of ____, my account balance was $_____, which was well above the monthly payment due of $_____.

-I understand under FCRA §1681, you’re to report accurate information.
-The spirit of law is to ensure that it reflects a person’s credit worthiness to access risk of default.
-Hence, I’m proving that the late was not due to financial inability or unwillingness to pay.
+I understand under FCRA §1681 you are required to report accurate information.
+The intent of this law is to ensure reporting reflects true creditworthiness and risk of default.
+I am providing evidence to show this late was not due to financial inability or unwillingness to pay.

-I have included my bank statement from the time as proof of my financial ability to pay the payment as well as proof of the circumstance that led to the late
+I have included my bank statement from that period as proof of my financial ability to pay, as well as proof of the circumstances that led to the late payment.

-Enclosed: copy of bank statement & proof of extenuating circumstance. or proof of 3rd party error
+• Proof of extenuating circumstance or proof of 3rd party error

 TIPS: The key to this letter working is proof of the third party’s mistake or proof of the extenuating circumstance.
-If possible, add a copy of your bank statement from the time of the missed payment to prove you had enough money at the time.
+If possible, add a copy of your bank statement from the time of the missed payment to prove you had enough money at the time of the missed payment.

 NOTE: If you didn’t have extenuating circumstances or errors: STOP and talk to a professional to see if there is a case based on other credit report coding violations